A verifiably secure and proportional committee election rule

-We present a local search algorithm that takes an arbitrary feasible solution as input, and iteratively drops a member of least support and inserts a new candidate using the $\phragmms$ heuristic.
+We present a local search algorithm that takes an arbitrary full solution as input, and iteratively drops a member of least support and inserts a new candidate with highest score, using the heuristic presented in Section~\ref{s:inserting}.
 The procedure always maintains or increases the value of the least member support, hence the quality of the solution is preserved.
-Furthermore, as the solution converges to a local optimum, it is guaranteed to satisfy the PJR after a certain number of iterations.
-Therefore, when used as a post-computation, this procedure can make any approximation algorithm for maximin support also satisfy PJR in a black-box manner.
-We remark here that such an application of the $\phragmms$ heuristic goes to show the robustness of the election rule; in particular, there is no evident way to build a similar post-computation from $\phragmen$~\cite{brill2017phragmen}, as the analysis of the PJR property in that rule is heavily dependent on the way the solution is constructed.
+Furthermore, as this local search converges to a locally optimal solution, the solutions found along the way are guaranteed to satisfy PJR after a limited number of iterations.
+Therefore, this procedure can be used as an efficient post-computation of any algorithm for maximin support, in a black-box manner, to enable the PJR property.
+This local search variant of $\phragmms$ highlights the robustness of this heuristic; in particular, there is no evident way to build a similar variant from $\phragmen$~\cite{brill2017phragmen}, since its analysis of the PJR property makes assumptions on the structure of the current solution at the beginning of each iteration.